How Snowflake Builds 1:1 ABM Experiences That Scale

 Finally—and with the help of the data team—they use their own product to combine the data into one place where they can report on it.

-This is a standard part of any marketer's funnel, but Snowflake connects it with account-based marketing to see intent—before an account ever engages with their brand—all the way down to new opportunities.
+This is a standard part of any marketer's funnel, but Snowflake connects it with account-based marketing to see intent—before an account ever engages with its brand—all the way down to new opportunities.
 With this holistic view, they can see exactly how that journey comes to fruition.

 4. Simplify your workflows (or bust)